 Despite the fact that, in recent years, Belize has taken Its place In the Caribbean.
 As an undoubtedly unique destination, it still remains a mystery to many.
 Often, if Belize is mentioned in conversation, many respond with, Belize… Where is that?
 Here’s some facts you should know about Belize.

-Formerly known as British Honduras, Belize is located on mainland Central America with the Caribbean Sea to the east.
-The country is nestled between Mexico to the north and Guatemala to the west and south.
-To clear up any confusion, Belize is considered to be both Central America and The Caribbean – a beautiful fusion of the two.
+Formerly known as British Honduras, Belize is located on the mainland of Central America with the Caribbean Sea to the East.
+The country is nestled between Mexico to the North and Guatemala to the West and South.
+It is both Central America and The Caribbean – a beautiful fusion of the two.

 The main languages in this charming country are English, Creole, Spanish, and Maya.
 However, in this melting pot otherwise known as Belize, there are many other languages used such as Lebanese, German, and Mandarin.

 Despite it is small size, Belize boasts some of the most incredible sight-seeing destinations in the world.
 Belize is home to the Largest Living Barrier Reef in the Western Hemisphere and the 2nd Largest in the World.
 We’re also famous for the mysterious Great Blue Hole, which is ranked as one of The 10 Most Amazing Places on Earth by The Discovery Channel.
 Continuing with the many assets our Barrier Reefs provides us, Belize is home to 3 of the 4 atolls in the Western Hemisphere.
 The 3 atolls located off Belize’s coast are: Glover’s Reef Atoll, Lighthouse Reef Atoll, and Turneffe Atoll, and provide the most incredible diving opportunities.